jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 python3-opencv install seems to work...
 I forgot for SSH the matploglib gui won't show up so I was developing this on a Ubuntu VM back then.

+10:23 PM

+I'm just poking around... idk what happened to this IMU

+It worked fine on its own, after it's in parallel with the ToF ranging it's not working anymore or very rarely.

+I've seen some mentions it should use 3.3V...

+So both the MPU6050 and VL53L0X can operate at 3.3V so I'll power it with that.

+It's a little better but still broken

+Yeah this is a problem, I have to figure out why it keeps doing this IO error

 Friday 08/05/2022

 7:36 PM